aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 - [AWS AppMesh](https://aws.amazon.com/app-mesh/) for adding your application to a service mesh
 - [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html), for exposing your service to the public
 - [AWS FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html), for filtering and routing application logs
-- EventsQueue to allow your service to consume messages from an SQS Queue which is populated by the SNS Topics that it is subscribed to
+- Queue to allow your service to consume messages from an SQS Queue which is populated by one or more SNS Topics that it is subscribed to
 - [Community Extensions](#community-extensions), providing support for advanced use cases

 The `ServiceExtension` class is an abstract class which you can also implement in